calmwriter/simple/docs.md

-This documentation describes how to use the Pavel automatic bondage cross.
+This documentation describes how to use the Pavel automatic toothbrush cleaner.

 Note the Karel bondage device is totally unsafe for children, teenagers, pets, wildlife, and trees.